MatthewHiggins2017/BIO726P/docs/practicals/pt-3-prediction.md

     While **MAKER** is running, note the different file formats you have encountered throughout this module up until now.

 !!!
 Question

+    === "Question"

         * What is the difference between a .fq.gz and .fq file?

-    * What information does the 5th column in a GFF file contain?
+    === "Answer"
+         * The `.fq.gz` file is a compressed (gzipped) version of the `.fq` file.
+Compression is commonly used to reduce file size and save disk space, but the underlying data format remains the same.

 Once MAKER has finished running the results will be hidden in subdirectories of  `min10000.maker.output`.
 MAKER provides a helper script to collect this hidden outputs all in one place (again please ignore the warnings for these steps):